Climate activists disrupt UK newspaper deliveries - RFI

 - 'Dear Mr. Murdoch' -

+"Customers keep calling, it's a big pain and disruption.
+They’re upset," he told AFP.

+"It's not the right way to protest – they should be trying to meet the government or something."

-XR said on Twitter it was sorry for disruption caused to small stores selling newspapers but was unrepentant about its targeting of the media conglomerates.
+XR said on Twitter it was sorry for disruption caused to newspaper retailers but was unrepentant about its targeting of the media conglomerates.

 "Dear Mr. Murdoch, we are absolutely not sorry for continuing to disrupt your agenda this morning," it added.